10 Cool And Unusual Things To Do In Alabama In 2022

 10. Sip On Famous Drinks At Melanin Cafe

-Dedicated to coffee and culture, the cafe is a must-visit if you want to celebrate African culture.
-One of the most exciting things to do in Alabama doesn’t forget to check out this cultural cafe located in Opelika.
+Furthermore, the cafe is dedicated to coffee and culture, and it is a must-visit if you want to celebrate African culture.
+One of the most exciting things to do in Alabama, you must not forget to check out this cultural cafe located in Opelika.

 You May Like To Read This: Denali National Park – Weather, Lodging, Map, News